Baylor provides a variety of resources to help you to produce your courses online:

 Zoom is a video collaboration platform available via the Web or using the Zoom app that integrates video meetings, voice, webinars, as well as chat across desktops, phones, mobile devices, and conference room systems.
 It can be used for one-on-one conversations or group meetings.

-Cisco Webex extends the collaboration tools within our learning management system to allow for synchronous web virtual classroom environments.
+Webex by Cisco extends the collaboration tools within our learning management system to allow for synchronous web virtual classroom environments.
 It can also be used for study sessions, tutorials, office hours or even guest lecturers.
 Beyond the classroom, Webex can be used by faculty and staff to conduct meetings or have presentations online.
 All faculty and staff have Webex accounts.

 The Kaltura Media Platform is a set of tools for creating, editing, managing, searching, and delivering video and audio content online.
 These tools are available to all users within the Canvas LMS and standalone at Mediaspace.baylor.edu.
 The recommended way to record media and upload it to Kaltura is by using Kaltura Capture.
 This simple program will allow you to record up to two video sources along with one audio source.
 Install and launch Kaltura Capture from My Media by clicking Add New > Create Media.
 You can use either your computer's built-in microphone and/or webcam or an external mic and/or camera.